OnlyTheParanoidSurvive/-convert-microsip-local-address-book-to-twinkle/README.md

 Before you run the script, modify the data in line 5,6,7.

-After using the script, copy your outFile to /home/user/.twinkle/twinkle.ab
+After using the script, copy your outFile as /home/user/.twinkle/twinkle.ab

 Tested on:
 Python 3.10.9 & Twinkle 1.10.3 & MicroSIP 3.20.7